JDandini/CoreText/README.md

 [![License](https://img.shields.io/cocoapods/l/VOCoreText.svg?style=flat)](http://cocoapods.org/pods/VOCoreText)
 [![Platform](https://img.shields.io/cocoapods/p/VOCoreText.svg?style=flat)](http://cocoapods.org/pods/VOCoreText)

+This is an easy way to use core text to create a NSAttributed String, adding a layer to make it more human

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.